-‘The Shambling Guide to New York’ is a book that’s hard to categorise, but I would call it lifestyle, mixed with fantasy and sprinkled with a tad of romance.
+‘The Shambling Guide to New York’ is a book that’s hard to categorise, but I would call it lifestyle, mixed with fantasy- and sprinkled with a bit of romance.
 The book follows the life of Zoë, a woman who has just left Raleigh in search of a new start, and who wants to escape the scary wife of her boss.
 She finds her perfect job at the Underground Publishing Company, and she starts to help write and edit a travel guide for the company.

-It turns out that the publishing company is run for the coterie world, and the boss of this company, Phil, is actually a vampire, with various other ‘monsters’ working at the company already, meaning that Zoë sticks out like a sore thumb, and also appears to many of her co-workers as a source of food, rather than a fellow worker.
+It turns out that the publishing company is run for the coterie world.
+The boss of this company, Phil, is actually a vampire- and various other ‘monsters’ work at the company already.
+Zoë sticks out like a sore thumb, and also appears to many of her co-workers as a source of food, rather than a fellow worker.

 Despite being introduced to this weird and wonderful world, however, she still needs the job too much to turn down the offer, and therefore enters herself into a whole world of crazy goings-on.
 Her first idea is to write a travel guide for coterie (monsters) who come to New York, to be used much in the same way as human travel guides about New York.

 I enjoyed reading this novel, and I thought the mixture of fantasy and lifestyle was very interesting.
 It was one of those books that was impossible to put down, and so the fact that it kept me reading well into the night shows that it was a very engrossing book!